Searches for Light Dark Matter and Evidence of Coherent Elastic Neutrino-Nucleus Scattering of Solar Neutrinos with the

 The detection of the $^{8}$B solar neutrino CE$\nu$NS process enables measurements of various quantities of physical interest (Figure~\ref{fig:8B}) within the Standard Model (SM).
-Assuming the SM-predicted CE$\nu$NS cross-section and weak mixing angle, the $^{8}$B solar neutrino flux is found to be $3.1\substack{+2.1 \\ -1.3}\times10^{6}$~cm$^{-2}$s$^{-1}$, in good agreement with~\cite{Vinyoles:2016djt}.
-Adopting the SNO measured $^{8}$B flux~\cite{aharmin2013combined} and SM weak mixing angle, the flux-weighted CE$\nu$NS cross-section on xenon is found to be $7.4\substack{+4.8 \\ -3.0}\times10^{-40}$~cm$^{2}$.
-The SM prediction is $1.2\times10^{-39}$~cm$^{2}$.
-Assuming the SNO measured $^{8}$B flux and SM prediction for CE$\nu$NS cross-section on xenon, the SM weak mixing angle at an average momentum transfer of 19.2~$\pm$~2.9~MeV/$c$ is found to be $\sin^{2}\theta_{W}=0.16\substack{+0.08 \\ -0.06}$.
-We compute the momentum transfer as $Q=\sqrt{2m_{\mathrm{Xe}}E_{r}}$, averaging over the natural isotopic abundances of xenon to calculate the xenon nuclear mass $m_{\mathrm{Xe}}$, and using the mean $^{8}$B CE$\nu$NS nuclear recoil energy $E_{r}$ predicted by our simulation including detection efficiencies (1.5~$\pm$~0.5~keV).
+The $^{8}$B CE$\nu$NS event rate is dependent on the CE$\nu$NS differential cross-section~\cite{Freedman_1974, Freedman_1977} and the $^{8}$B solar neutrino flux~\cite{baxter2021recommended}.
+We also include electroweak radiative corrections to the tree-level CE$\nu$NS cross-section following Refs.~\cite{Erler_2013, Marciano_1980,rjamesthesis}.
+Similar calculations are also discussed in Ref.~\cite{Tomalak_2021}.
+In deriving our $^{8}$B CE$\nu$NS signal, we assume the neutrino energy spectrum from Ref.~\cite{Bahcall_1996}.
+Employing an alternative $^{8}$B neutrino spectra from Ref.~\cite{Longfellow_2023} shifts the predicted $^{8}$B counts by less than 6\%, which is subdominant to our systematic uncertainty.
+If we assume the SNO measured $^{8}$B neutrino flux~\cite{aharmin2013combined}, we can directly probe average CE$\nu$NS cross-section on xenon and specifically the weak-mixing angle~\cite{Maity:2024aji}.
+The $^{8}$B solar neutrino flux is found to be $3.1\substack{+2.1 \\ -1.3}\times10^{6}$~cm$^{-2}$s$^{-1}$, in good agreement with Ref.~\cite{Vinyoles:2016djt}.
+The flux-weighted CE$\nu$NS cross-section on xenon is found to be $7.4\substack{+4.8 \\ -3.0}\times10^{-40}$~cm$^{2}$.
+The SM weak mixing angle at an average momentum transfer of 19.2~$\pm$~2.9~MeV/$c$ is found to be $\sin^{2}\theta_{W}=0.16\substack{+0.08 \\ -0.06}$.
+We compute the momentum transfer as $Q=\sqrt{2m_{\mathrm{Xe}}E_{r}}$, averaging over the natural isotopic abundances of xenon to calculate the xenon nuclear mass $m_{\mathrm{Xe}}$, and using the mean $^{8}$B CE$\nu$NS nuclear recoil energy $E_{r}$ predicted by our simulation including detection efficiencies (1.51~$\pm$~0.46~keV).
 All of these measurements are consistent with SM expectations and previous measurements.